Researchers

 Hannah Wood

-Hannah recently completed her Ph.D study on the spider families Mecysmaucheniidae and Archaeidae, including studies of the Madagascan fauna.
+Hannah conducts research on the spider families Palpimanidae, Mecysmaucheniidae and Archaeidae, including studies of their systematics, biomechanics and predation behaviour.

 Further information